samestrin/llm-interface/docs/providers/lamini.md

 The following values can be passed through `options`.

-- `max_tokens`: The maximum number of tokens that can be generated in the chat completion.
-The total length of input tokens and generated tokens is limited by the model's context length.
+- `max_tokens`: _Details not available, please refer to the LLM provider documentation._
-- `output_type`: _Details not available, please refer to Lamini documentation._
+- `output_type`: _Details not available, please refer to the LLM provider documentation._

 ## Features